bnb-chain/bnbchain-mcp/README.md

 - "Analyze this address: 0x123..."
 - "Explain the EVM concept of gas"
 - "Check the latest block on BSC"

+## Integration with Other Clients

+If you want to integrate BNBChain MCP into your own client, please check out the [examples](./examples) directory for more detailed information and reference implementations.

+The examples demonstrate:

+- How to set up the MCP client
+- Authentication and configuration
+- Making API calls to interact with blockchain networks
+- Handling responses and errors
+- Best practices for integration

 ## Development